Launching dynamic pricing:

 2

 • Step 1.
-Compare stores' sales dynamics.
+Compare sales dynamics of stores.

 An example of the hidden trend.
 Due to the number of district inhabitants grew, in a few years the test hypermarket (red line) surpassed the control hypermarket's performance (blue line).